-Counseling is a process in which you can talk about your problems with a trained professional in a safe, non-judgmental environment.
+Counseling is a process in which you can talk about your problems with a trained professional in a safe, nonjudgmental environment.
 You may be asked questions to help you understand your concerns in a new way.
 The goal of counseling is to help you find options and make healthy choices to solve problems, and therefore to feel better.
-The therapist will support you, and may also challenge you to explore issues that may help lead to problem resolution.
+The therapist will support you, and may also challenge yourself to explore issues that may help lead to problem resolution.

 Is counseling confidential?

 Any information that you share with us, as well as attendance of any appointments and your presence in our office, is confidential.
 To learn more about confidentiality, please go here.

 Am I eligible to receive services?